 “Yes, my lord.
 I’ll use the furnace.”
 Spade was excited, though he managed the monotone in spite of it.
 His hand trembled.
-He had to fist the cloth at the side of his trousers to still it.
+He had to fist the cloth at the side of his trousers to hold it still.
 The glazed look in his eyes had brightened with an inner light.

 “And you’ll bring me Blanyard?
-Make his picture huge on the front pages, okay, but alive, not dead?
+Make his picture huge on the front pages, okay, but alive, not dead—the picture alive, him dead?
 ‘Traitor.’
 You say that first.
-Then all the relief and the joy and what have you that we’ve killed him dead.
+Then all the relief and the joy and what-have-you that we’ve killed him dead?
 No pictures, not of the body, not for any but me—you know, since I’ll need proof, and only one.
 We’ll put it in the furnace after.”

 “Yes, my Lord.”

 Spade looked up at the crisp blue sky.
 He squinted in the sunlight.
 “Of course, my lord.”